llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

 * Having automatic checks is cheap.
 * The checks are automatic, so this does not cause additional effort for human reviewers.
+* Authors may ignore the findings if they do not make sense.
 * Eat your own dogfood: We (LLVM) should be using the tools we’re creating.

 ### Risks

-* Requiring all modified code to be without findings might require additional refactorings when someone touches old code.
+* Allowing authors to ignore the findings might not prevent all errors.
 * It will take some time for developers to get used to the clang-tidy requirements.
 In the beginning this will require additional effort.
 * The LLVM code base has grown over a long period of time.
 It might not make sense to clean up all findings.
 So we should agree on some checks to be disabled in some parts of the code base.

-## RFC 3: Reduce clang-tidy findings to zero
+## RFC 3: Reduce clang-tidy findings towards zero

 ### tl;dr

-I propose to agree to the long-term goal to remove all clang-tidy findings in the LLVM monorepo to zero.
+I propose to agree to the long-term goal to reduce the number of clang-tidy findings in the LLVM monorepo towards zero.

 ### Problem statement